 The Council Decision Report section of the Process covers what information the Council is expected to provide in its report.
 Fundamentally, the Council needs to either:

-Overruling a Formal Objection does not imply that there is zero validity to the objection, only that the claims are insufficient to overturn this decision.
-To the extent that there is some validity to the claims of the objectors, a Council decision to overrule the objectors does not give the Decider authority to ignore these claims further in the development.
+Overruling a Formal Objection does not imply that there is zero validity to the Objection, only that the claims are insufficient to overturn this decision.
+To the extent that there is some validity to the claims of the objectors, a Council decision to overrule the Objection does not give the Decider authority to ignore these claims further in the development.
 It is therefore useful for the Council to distinguish between claims of the objector that they find to be without merit, and those that are merely insufficient to justify overturning the decision but are nonetheless legitimate concerns that should be investigated and potentially addressed later in the process.

-When an objection is sustained, the Council can suggest an approach that it believes could repair the objection, but cannot make any dictates.
-The Council is not in the business of writing charters or technical reports; sustaining an objection leaves the design of a new way forward to the responsible parties.
+When an Objection is sustained, the Council can suggest an approach that it believes could repair the Objection, but cannot make any dictates.
+The Council is not in the business of writing charters or technical reports; sustaining an Objection leaves the design of a new way forward to the responsible parties.

-While providing guidance beyond a simple sustain/overrule decision increases the workload of the Council for an individual objection, helping the community avoid predictable pitfalls reduces the amount of wasted effort both for the community and for future Councils.
+While providing guidance beyond a simple sustain/overrule decision increases the workload of the Council for an individual Objection, helping the community avoid predictable pitfalls reduces the amount of wasted effort both for the community and for future Councils.

-Above we described, qualitatively, how the Council should deal with objections.
+Above we described, qualitatively, how the Council should deal with Objections.
 A useful Best Practices checklist may be arranged in categories.

 The Team assignee and W3C Council members should be fully comfortable that they understand all sides of the argument.
-In particular, the Team assignees should not begin their resolution efforts before hearing and understanding the objections (whether or not they agree with them).
-The W3C Council should not decide on the objection until each participant feels they understand all sides of the argument.
+In particular, the Team assignees should not begin their resolution efforts before hearing and understanding the Objections (whether or not they agree with them).
+The W3C Council should not decide on the Objection until each participant feels they understand all sides of the argument.

 The assignee and W3C Council should recognize that they have at their disposal any stakeholder who could reasonably inform the issue.
 This includes Working Groups, Chairs, Members, Team, and the general public.
 On technical issues the TAG might be particularly useful.